 There are basically two types of running shoes-stability and neutral.
 Neutral shoes are for those who have a normal, straight running gait.
 I made a separate post on stability shoes if those are what you need!
+I’ve also written about how to find deals for cheap running shoes!

 If you don’t know which type of shoe is best for you, most local running stores have a treadmill you can run on where they analyze your gait and tell you which is the right choice.